 - Most recent CV

-- Scanned copied of passports and passports for any dependents
+- Scanned copy of passports and passports for any dependents

-- Scholar sends (mails) completed forms to Kaitlyn.
+- Scholar sends (mails) completed forms to Joey.

-- Kaitlyn completes International Student and Scholar Services (ISSS) paperwork and requests DS-2019 from ISSS Office.
+- Joey completes International Student and Scholar Services (ISSS) paperwork and requests DS-2019 from ISSS Office.

-- Kaitlyn picks up DS-2019 when it’s ready and mails it to the scholar so they can obtain their visa.
+- Joey picks up DS-2019 when it’s ready and mails it to the scholar so they can obtain their visa.

-- Scholar makes appointment with US Consulate in their region of residence.
+- The scholar makes an appointment with US Consulate in their region of residence.
 NOTE: Wait times for visa appointment scheduling and visa processing varies considerably from country to county.
 Just because your scholar has been mailed their DS-2019 does not guarantee that they will be granted a visa.

 - Scholar arrives within 30 days of appointment/visa start date.
 Scholar checks in with ISSS Office.